-Projects are graded on a 100 point (A-F scale, A=90-100, B=80-89, etc).
-You must submit all the assignments required for this course in order to earn a final course grade higher than F.
+Projects are graded on a 100 point, A-F scale (an A=90-100, B=80-89, and so on).
+This should go without saying, but you must submit all the assignments required for this course in order to earn a final course grade higher than F.

-An "A" represents outstanding achievement relative to meeting course requirements.

-A "B" represents achievement significantly above meeting course requirements.

-A "C" represents achievement that meets course requirements in every respect.

-A "D" represents achievement worthy of credit, although fails to fully meet course requirements.
-An "F" represents achievement that fails to meet course requirements and is not worthy of credit.
+- An "A" represents achievement that is outstanding relative to the level necessary to meet course requirements. - A "B" represents achievement that is significantly above the level necessary to meet course requirements. - A "C" represents achievement that meets the course requirements in every respect. - A "D" represents achievement that is worthy of credit even though it fails to meet fully the course requirements. - An "F" represents achievement that fails to meet the course requirements to such a degree that it is not worthy of credit.